Ripple Rock: Explosion

 The blast breaches the water's surface immediately following detonation.

 Debris are ejected as a cloud of dust expands across Seymour Narrows.

 View of the explosion from the south, looking north, just after 09:31 am local time.

-Between November 1955 and April 1958, a three-shift operation involving an average of 75 men worked to build 500 ft of vertical shaft from Maude Island, 2370 ft of horizontal shaft to the base of Ripple Rock, and two main vertical shafts up into the twin peaks, from which "coyote" shafts were drilled for the explosives.
+Between November 1955 and April 1958, a three-shift operation involving an average of 75 men worked to build 500 ft of vertical shaft from Maude Island, 2370 ft of horizontal drift to the base of Ripple Rock, and two main vertical shafts up into the twin peaks, from which "coyote" shafts were drilled for the explosives.
 The contract was awarded to two firms for $2,639,000.
 At the time of the contract it was estimated the tunnels and shafts would not be completed until either 1957 or 1958.
 1,270 metric tonnes of Nitramex 2H explosive was placed in these shafts, estimated at ten times the amount needed for a similar explosion above water.

 The explosion took place at 9:31:02 am on 5 April 1958.
 635,000 metric tons of rock and water were displaced by the explosion, spewing debris at least 300 metres in the air which fell on land on either side of the narrows.
 The blast increased the clearing at low tide to about 14 metres (45 feet).
 After this, its two peaks were 13.7 m (45 ft) and 15.2 m (50 ft) underwater.

 The Royal Canadian Mounted Police had cleared the area of people within 3 mi of the explosion, and the engineers and TV crew that witnessed the explosion were housed in a bunker.

 The explosion was noted as one of the largest non-nuclear planned explosions on record, though Soviet authorities reported a larger explosion in the Ural Mountains to carve a new channel for the Kolonga River and in China to open a copper mine.